-- § positive or negative results of testing and clinical trials by us, strategic partners or competitors; - delays in entering into strategic relationships with respect to development or commercialization of our product candidates or entry into strategic relationships on terms that are not deemed to be favorable to us; - § technological innovations or commercial product introductions by us or competitors; - § changes in government regulations; - developments concerning proprietary rights, including patents and litigation matters; - § public concern relating to the commercial value or safety of any of our product candidates; - § financing or other corporate transactions; - § publication of research reports or comments by securities or industry analysts; - § general market conditions in the pharmaceutical industry or in the economy as a whole; or - § other events and factors, many of which are beyond our control.
+§ positive or negative results of testing and clinical trials by us, strategic partners or competitors;

+- delays in entering into strategic relationships with respect to development or commercialization of our product candidates or entry into strategic relationships on terms that are not deemed to be favorable to us: - § technological innovations or commercial product introductions by us or competitors; - § changes in government regulations; - § developments concerning proprietary rights, including patents and litigation matters; - § public concern relating to the commercial value or safety of any of our product candidates; - § financing or other corporate transactions; - publication of research reports or comments by securities or industry analysts; - § general market conditions in the pharmaceutical industry or in the economy as a whole; - § price and volume fluctuations attributable to inconsistent trading volume levels of the ADSs and/or ordinary shares; or - § other events and factors, many of which are beyond our control.

-These and other market and industry factors may cause the market price and demand for our securities to fluctuate substantially, regardless of our actual operating performance, which may limit or prevent investors from readily selling their ADSs and may otherwise negatively affect the liquidity of the ADSs.
+These and other market and industry factors may cause the market price and demand for the ADSs and ordinary shares to fluctuate substantially, regardless of our actual operating performance, which may limit or prevent investors from readily selling their ADSs or ordinary shares and may otherwise negatively affect the liquidity of the ADSs and ordinary shares.
 In addition, the stock market in general, and biopharmaceutical companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.

-We will incur increased costs as a result of operating as a U.S.-listed public company, and our board of directors will be required to devote substantial time to new compliance initiatives and corporate governance practices.
+We will continue to incur, increased costs as a result of operating as a U.S.-listed public company, and our board of directors will be required to devote substantial time to new compliance initiatives and corporate governance practices.

-As a public company, and particularly after we no longer qualify as an emerging growth company, we will incur significant legal, accounting and other expenses that we did not incur as a public company listed on Euronext Brussels.
+As a public company, and particularly after we no longer qualify as an emerging growth company, we will continue to incur significant legal, accounting and other expenses that we did not incur as a public company listed on Euronext Brussels.
 We are a Dutch European public company with limited liability (Societas Europaea or SE).
-If and when our redomiciliation is completed, we will be a Belgian European public company with limited liability (Societas Europaea or SE).
-The Sarbanes-Oxley Act of 2002, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of the NASDAQ Stock Market, or NASDAQ, and other applicable securities rules and regulations impose various requirements on non-U.S. reporting public companies, including the establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
-Our board of directors and other personnel will need to devote a substantial amount of time to these compliance initiatives.
-Moreover, these rules and regulations will increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
+If our redomiciliation is completed, we will be a Belgian European public company with limited liability (Societas Europaea or SE).
+The Sarbanes-Oxley Act of 2002, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of the Nasdaq Stock Market, or Nasdaq, and other applicable securities rules and regulations impose various requirements on non-U.S. reporting public companies, including the establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
+Our board of directors and other personnel will be required to devote a substantial amount of time to these compliance initiatives.
+Moreover, these rules and regulations will continue to increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
 For example, we expect that these rules and regulations may make it more difficult and more expensive for us to obtain director and officer liability insurance, which in turn could make it more difficult for us to attract and retain qualified members of our board of directors.